360.573.7172 | 1501 NE 102nd Street, Vancouver WA 98686

 Other March Tasks –

-• Spread compost over beds and borders
+• Lightly spread compost over beds and borders.

-• Plant shrubs, roses, perennials and trees
+• Plant shrubs, roses, perennials and trees.

-• Prepare vegetable beds
+• Prepare vegetable beds.

 • Some vegetable seeds can be planted outside now.
 This includes beets, peas, fava beans, cabbage, green onions, onion sets, shallots, mustard greens, spinach, swiss chard, and radish.
 Wait until the end of the month to plant carrot seeds.